Psychology | the Wakefield Doctrine Psychology | the Wakefield Doctrine

 Welcome to the Wakefield Doctrine (the theory of clarks, scotts and rogers)

-and this, in service of the ambition to ‘increase our capacity to see the world as the other person is experiencing it’ is the whole point.
+You will be in a position to see the world as the other person is experiencing it.

 *